WorkCover Lawyers in Melbourne Helping You Get the Compensation You Deserve

 Common Workplace Injuries

-• Construction site accidents – falls from height, machinery entanglements, struck-by incidents.
+• Construction site accidents – falls from height, machinery entanglements, and struck-by incidents.

 • Lifting strains and hernias: Poor technique or a lack of mechanical aids can trigger a workers’ compensation claim for back and abdominal injuries.